 |Urban and Regional Planner

-Applying to the Graduate School is free (no application fees) and fast (no official transcripts or test scores needed to start).
+Applying to Graduate School is free (no application fees) and fast (no official transcripts or test scores are needed to start).
 The application process involves three easy steps.
 International applicants are required to pay a non-refundable $10 processing fee per application.

 To be considered for admission to the Graduate School as a degree- or certificate-seeking student, you need to: